nbdd0121/ssh-idp/README.md

 * SSH host key

   Host key used by SSH server.
-  Currently only ED25519 keys are supported, and should be unencrypted.
+  Only unencrypted keys are supported.

   This can be generated using `ssh-keygen`: